Cable radio: Switzerland

 1940 saw the introduction of the HF-TR variant, which allowed listening to the radio programme while a phone conversation was held.
 In 1969, Switzerland counted 400,000 Telefonrundspruch radio sets.

 In the late 1990s, the Telefonrundspruch service was terminated because it interfered with the digital ISDN and ADSL technologies.
+FM via cable was discontinued by 2024, freeing up channels for DOCSIS 3.1 services.

-There are currently four options with a cable TV connection in Switzerland, depending on the operator:
+There are a few options with a cable TV connection in Switzerland, depending on the operator: